giantswarm/docs/src/content/guides/prepare-azure-subscription-for-a-new-installation/index.md

 Please note that the above URL will forward you to the `microsoft.com` home page on success.
 This is intended.

-### 3. Assign the owner role to the Giant Swarm service principal.
+### 3. Assign the owner role to the Giant Swarm service principal

 Now you need to give Giant Swarm's Service Principal permission to access resources belonging to your subscription.
 In your subscription, go to "Access Control (IAM)" and click the "Add Role" button, then select "Add role assignment".
 In the right sidebar that pops up, please select the `Owner` role.